Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

     getdtype(data.dtype)
 ```

-Now you can see that `get_namespace` finds the `array_api` module for the given
+Now you can see that `get_namespace` finds the Array API standard-compatible
-object and calls `.asarray` on it instead of `np.array` hence making it generic for
+namespace for the given object and calls `.asarray` on it instead of
-any array provider library that supports Array API standard
+`np.array`.
+Hence making it generic for any array provider library that
+supports the standard.

 <p align="center">
     <img
      alt="Array API Workflow"
      src="/images/2022/02/array_api_workflow.svg">
-    <i>Workflow for using Array API for writing code that works with multiple libraries</i>
+    <i>Workflow for using the Array API Standard for writing code that works with multiple libraries</i>
 </p>

-#### Applying it on our demo example
+#### Applying it to our demo example

 Now let's take a look at the code for our demo example (segmentation of the
 picture of greek coins in regions) to understand what it takes to make it run on GPU(s).